El Pulpo Mecanico, which graced a Maker Faire Bay Area you attend -- in 2014?

 No experience necessary?
 You're going to find out.

 You're going to take the DIY (Do It Yourself) and Maker movements at their word: "You can do this."

-DIY and Maker movements are telling us that reasonable people with the patience to watch the right YouTube tutorials can put it all this stuff together.
+DIY and Maker movements are telling you that reasonable people with the patience to watch the right YouTube tutorials can put it all this stuff together.
 (FYI: that's the reason for the lead illustration for this post.
-El Pulpo Mecanico graced the first Maker Faire Bay Area I attended.)
+El Pulpo Mecanico graced the first Maker Faire Bay Area you attend.)

-My first purchase: an electronic brain, a quarterback.
+Your first purchase: an electronic brain, a quarterback.